KarlOfDuty/SupportBoi/docs/InterviewTemplates.md

 This section lists all the properties that can be used in an interview template.
 If you have set up your editor as suggested above it will handle a lot of this for you automatically.

-Here is a simple example of an interview asking a user for their favourite colour out of the different button colours:
+Here is a simple example of an interview asking a user for their favourite colour out of the different button colours.
+Two of the options are added as step references and two are normal steps.
+References are meant to be used when you want to re-use the same step in several places while normal steps are just used in one location.
 ```json
 {
   "category-id": "1006863882301755503",